Loading...

 Convert plain text to Base64 encoded format

 Base64 is a binary-to-text encoding scheme that represents binary data in an ASCII string format.
-It encodes binary data using 64 different characters (A-Z, a-z, 0-9, +, /) and is commonly used for encoding data in formats that require text-only content.
+It translates binary data into a set of 64 characters (A-Z, a-z, 0-9, +, and /).
+Base64 encoding is primarily used when there is a need to encode binary data that needs to be stored and transferred over media that are designed to deal with textual data.
+This ensures that the data remains intact without modification during transport.